awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 On the end of extended support date, you can no longer create new Amazon EKS clusters with the unsupported version\.
 Existing control planes are automatically updated by Amazon EKS to the earliest supported version through a gradual deployment process after the end of support date\.
 After the automatic control plane update, make sure to manually update cluster add\-ons and Amazon EC2 nodes\.
 For more information, see [Update the Kubernetes version for your Amazon EKS cluster](update-cluster.md#update-existing-cluster)\.

 **When exactly is my control plane automatically updated after the end of extended support date?**
 Amazon EKS can't provide specific time frames\.
 Automatic updates can happen at any time after the end of extended support date\.
 You won't receive any notification before the update\.
 We recommend that you proactively update your control plane without relying on the Amazon EKS automatic update process\.
-For more information, see [Updating an Amazon EKS cluster Kubernetes version](update-cluster.md)\.
+For more information, see [Update existing cluster to new Kubernetes version](update-cluster.md)\.

 **Can I leave my control plane on a Kubernetes version indefinitely?**
 No\.
 Cloud security at AWS is the highest priority\.
 Past a certain point \(usually one year\), the Kubernetes community stops releasing common vulnerabilities and exposures \(CVE\) patches and discourages CVE submission for unsupported versions\.
 This means that vulnerabilities specific to an older version of Kubernetes might not even be reported\.
 This leaves clusters exposed with no notice and no remediation options in the event of a vulnerability\.
 Given this, Amazon EKS doesn't allow control planes to stay on a version that reached end of extended support\.